-My friends and I lost a lot of time to Diablo II when it came out, trapped in a frenzy of clicking every weekend.
-But in the 12 years between that and Diablo III I moved and made new friends who were less interested in clicking and more likely to be put off by Diablo III’s flaws, of which I'm the first to admit there are plenty.
-So I went back to the village of Tristram alone.
+My friends and I lost a lot of time to Diablo 2 when it first came out, trapped in a frenzy of clicking every weekend.
+But in the 12 years between that and Diablo 3 I moved and made new friends who were less interested in clicking and more likely to be put off by Diablo 3's flaws, of which I'm the first to admit there are plenty.
+I went back to Tristram alone.

 Yes, I know: sad trombone.
 I tried playing with strangers but it wasn't the same and in the end I switched to private mode and relied on NPC followers instead.
-To my surprise they weren't the boring meat-shields you hired in Diablo II, but actual characters with personalities.
+To my surprise they weren't the boring meat shields you hired in Diablo 2, but actual characters with personalities.
 It's not obvious at first—the Templar, Scoundrel, and Enchantress slot neatly into your bog-standard Fighter, Rogue, Wizard archetypes—but it became clearer the more time I spent with them.

 When you're done dropping giant bells on skeletons, throwing exploding frogs at imps, or whatever it is you do, Kormac tells you he's suffering from amnesia.
-We're still in stereotype-land here, fantasy heroes develop amnesia like you or I catch colds.
-But while Kormac's order told him his forgotten youth is full of sin he needs to seek redemption for, he doesn't seem the type.
+We're still in stereotype-land here—fantasy heroes develop amnesia like you or I catch colds—but Kormac's knightly order told him his forgotten past is full of sin he needs to seek redemption for, though he doesn't seem the type.
 With a little prodding he'll start digging into his dark past to find out why he was robbed of his memories.

 And then he makes you promise that if he falls back into sinful ways, you'll be the one to kill him.

 The other followers initially seem shallow as well.
 Lyndon the Scoundrel is Han Solo but even less of a gentleman; Eirana the Enchantress is a bookish shut-in who happens to be handy with magic missiles.
-But get to know them and you learn that Lyndon sends the money he steals to the family of his jailed brother to assuage his guilt over both the arrest and his secret love for his brother's wife.
+But get to know them and you learn that Lyndon sends the money he steals to the family of his jailed brother because he feels guilty over both the arrest and his secret love for his brother's wife.
 Meanwhile it turns out Eirana's naivete stems from the fact she grew up in another era and was put into magical hibernation, then revived in an age where everyone she knows is dead.
 They all have regrets and things they've lost.

-To hear all of the followers' dialogue you need to check back regularly during each act, take them each into battle, and do absurd things like revisit the quests you found them in so they can meet themselves—Eirana's reaction to discovering one of her "sisters" is priceless.
+To hear all of the followers' dialogue you need to check back regularly during each act, take them each into battle, and do absurd things like bring them with you when you replay the quests you found them in so they can meet themselves—Eirana's reaction to discovering one of her "sisters" is priceless.
 The amount of effort put into something few players will notice is absurd, but wonderful to stumble across.
-Players who are just in Diablo III for the click-frenzy and never listen to the NPCs—a totally valid technique for slogging through the bland main plot—will never notice this stuff.
+Players who are just in Diablo 3 for the click-frenzy and never listen to the NPCs—a totally valid technique for slogging through the bland main plot—will never notice this stuff.
 That makes finding it seem even more special, a loot drop as rare as any legendary sword.